elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The objects participants used in the Abstract Factory Pattern include the AbstractFactory, ConcreteFactory, Products, and AbstractProduct.
+      <strong>Technical Response:</strong> The objects participants used in the Abstract Factory Pattern include the AbstractFactory, ConcreteFactory, Products, and AbstractProduct.
     </div><br />
     <div>
       <strong>Technical Response:</strong> The objects participants used in the Abstract Factory Pattern include the AbstractFactory, ConcreteFactory, Products, and AbstractProduct.
 The AbstractFactory, not used in JavaScript, declares an interface for creating products.
 The ConcreteFactory is a factory object that manufactures new products, and products are simply instances created by the factory.
 The AbstractFactory participant, not used in JavaScript, declares an interface for the produced products.